GYCinc/DaHub/DECISION_LOG.md

 *   **Type:** `Refactor`
 *   **Context:** The user requested a significant redesign of the approval cards to eliminate wasted space and improve the information hierarchy.
 The request specified using calendar weeks, specific dates, and moving the "Topics Covered" summary to the side.
 *   **Decision/Outcome:** The `ClassApprovalCard` has been refactored into a two-column layout.
 The left column now displays the class title, calendar week, and specific date.
 The right column displays the "Topics Covered" as a list of tags.
-The mock data has been updated to use calendar week numbers and specific dates instead of sequential numbers and date ranges.
+The mock data has been updated to use calendar week numbers and specific dates instead of sequential numbering and date ranges.
 *   **Rationale:** This new design directly addresses the user's feedback by creating a more information-dense and scannable layout.
 It improves the professional appearance of the dashboard and presents the class information in a more logical, real-world format.

 ### 2024-08-10: Refine Learning Hub into a Course History Archive